czbiohub-sf/ulc-malaria-autofocus/README.md

 pip3 install openvino-dev
 ```

-I most likely missed a package or two, as I am writing this post-hoc.
-If you find that you need a package that I have  not included here, please create an issue!
+If you find that you need a package that is not included here, please create an issue!

 ## Training